recvfrom/clamav-faq/manual/UserManual/Installation-Unix.md

     *The performance difference between using LLVM and using the interpeter is negligible.
 If you prefer to use LLVM / JIT for bytecode signature execution, be advised that we presently only support up to LLVM version 3.6.

-The following are thus optional, but *required* to use LLVM in place of the bytecode interpeter:
+The following are thus optional, but *required* to use system-LLVM in place of the built-in LLVM or the bytecode interpeter:

 - LLVM 3.2 - 3.6
 - A supported CPU for LLVM JIT, either of: X86, X86-64, PowerPC, PowerPC64

-The following are optional, but needed for the LLVM JIT unit tests:

-- GNU Make (version 3.79, recommended 3.81 or newer)
-- Python (version 2.5.4)

 ---